Get

 Size: Extra large

 While giving a small dog a big hug might seem counterintuitive, you’ll have no problem doing it with a Great Dane!
-After all, Great Danes have long been known as the “gentle giants” of the dog world for years.
+After all, Great Danes have been known as the “gentle giants” of the canine world for years.
 Not only are they gentle, but the average Great Dane loves to be held and hugged, and they seem to enjoy snuggling immensely.

 One thing you need to know about Great Danes is that they don’t like being left alone.
 When young, they’re also quite rambunctious and “puppy-like.”